bagalaster/ethWiCS/README.md

 We found that the Logistic Regression model was able to predict performance with the highest accuracy, but our search was far from exhaustive.
 Limiting factors included computing power and time.
-Given more resources, we would have liked to conduct more preliminary analysis on the data (for example, perhaps Lasso regression on each individual feature to see which features are the best predictors of performance) as well as a more exhaustive grid search of the hyperparameters.
+Given more resources, we would have liked to conduct more preliminary analysis on the data as well as a more exhaustive grid search of the hyperparameters.

 We would also have liked to investigate other potentially deeper biases in the data.
 For example, in some of the preliminary analysis of the data, we found that for male students, participation